kengibson1111/go-stdlib/README.md

 ## archive/zip

-* zipwriter - creates temp.zip and writes it to disk.
-An extension to this sample would be creating a zip from a directory structure on disk.

 * zipreader - reads temp.zip, creates a temp directory, and writes the contents of each file in temp.zip to the temp directory.
 Unlike zipwriter, this sample covers a potentially deep directory structure.